English - Harmoniumservice

 La famille musical

-Personally and musically important to him are his musical friends, some of whom he has been working with for more than 30 years and who come together again and again at concerts and festivals to give excellent, celebrated concerts.
+Personally and musically important to him are his musical friends, some of whom he has worked with for over 30 years and who always come together at concerts and festivals to give excellent, celebrated concerts.

-These include Pedro Cuadrado, tenor from Seville, Cristel de Meulder, soprano and Bart Wils, Bajan from Antwerp, Rodrigo Jarabo, histor.
-Plucked instruments from Valladolid, Santos Vibot, harmonium, Madrid, Jaroslav Tuma, organ, Prague and Jan van Mol, organ and harmonium, Antwerp.
+These include Pedro Cuadrado, tenor (Seville), Cristel de Meulder, soprano as well as Bart Wils, Bajan (Antwerp), Rodrigo Jarabo, histor.
+Plucked instruments (Valladolid), Santos Vibot, harmonium (Madrid), Jaroslav Tuma, organ (Prague) and Jan van Mol, organ and harmonium (Antwerp) as well as honorary members Marquise Anne de Laguiche (Chateau Chaumont), Teresa Esplugas and Xavier Amell i Amell (Barcelona) and the plasma physicist Jef Ongena (Antwerp).

 Info: Pages with gallerys with music played by M. M.